tableau/webdataconnector/docs/docs/wdc_simulator.md

    By default this is one of our simple development samples.

-   **Note**: The simulator requires you to be using the version 1.1.1 of the Tableau WDC JavaScript library.
+   **Note**: The simulator requires you to be using the version 1.1.1 or later of the Tableau WDC JavaScript library.
 For more information, see [Web Data Connector Library Versions]({{ site.baseurl }}docs/wdc_library_versions.html).